Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 # Identify the difference between Data Exchange versions

 This tutorial will help you understand the concept of snapshot and revisions.
-This knowledge will be further used to explain how to retrieve the assets and relationships changed between revisions (versions).
+This knowledge will be further used to explain how to retrieve the assets and relationships changes between revisions (versions).

 - [Intro](#intro)
 - [Data Graph](#data-graph)